-Zemfira pointed out that this is not something that has been so important in the past, with security and trust the main drivers.
-However, the focus has changed over the years as new generations come and challenger banks arise.
-User experience is moving from a ‘nice to have’ to a key differentiator amongst banks going forward.
+Zemfira pointed out that while customer experience was seen as not as important as security and trust, the focus has changed over the years as new generations become customers, and challenger banks arise.
+User experience is swiftly moving from a ‘nice to have’ to a key differentiator.

 How to achieve a great user onboarding experience

-Participants also shared their views on KYC and the onboarding process, and how to make this process a good one for users.
-The suggested main areas of interest include:
+Participants also shared their views on KYC and the onboarding process, and how to make the process positive for users.
+Main areas of interest include:

-- Ensuring speed of customer onboarding.
-Users can give up if the process is slow.
-They are there to engage with your products and services, so get them doing this as soon as possible.
+- Ensure high speed of customer onboarding, as users can abandon the process if it is too slow.
+Customers are there to engage with your products and services, so get them doing that as soon as possible.

 - Reduce friction points.
-There is a level of “friendly friction” that customers are prepared to deal with, however it is important to communicate with the customer the value of your products and the reason for this ‘friction’.
+There is a level of “friendly friction” that customers are prepared to deal with, however it is important to communicate the value of your products and the reason for this ‘friction’ with the customer.

-- Aim for a reliable solution: It is also very important to choose the right identity partner which systems and processes have been widely tested.
+- Aim for a reliable solution: It is also very important to choose the right identity partner, with systems and processes that have been widely tested.

 Compliance is both important and challenging

-There is a real challenge between regulatory requirements and friction points for customers during onboarding and verification.
-The art of finding the right balance between those two will be a key differentiator.
+There was a general consensus that the real challenge was meeting regulatory requirements and reducing friction points during onboarding and verification.
+The art of finding the right balance between the two will therefore be a key differentiator.

-The regulatory ecosystem can be cumbersome to navigate for organizations as regulatory requirements typically differ from one country to another.
-Due to Brexit, UK companies operating in Europe, for example, will now need to acquire a license in the countries they wish to operate and comply with local regulations.
-Another example are crypto currency companies with a license in Europe that wish to onboard customers in Germany.
-With the implementation of the 5AMLD in Germany, now these crypto companies are required to obtain a license in Germany and comply with BaFin regulations, where a video-based verification is required.
+For many organizations, the regulatory ecosystem can be cumbersome to navigate as regulatory requirements often differ from one country to another.
+For example, because of Brexit, UK companies operating in Europe will now need to acquire a license in the countries they wish to operate and comply with local regulations.
+Another example is a European crypto company that wishes to onboard customers in Germany are required to obtain a license in Germany and comply with BaFin regulations, where a video-based verification is required.

 The lack of government digital IDs is also a limiting factor.
-This varies between countries.
-Countries like Estonia and Sweden, are well ahead with this.
-Sweden which uses BankID to onboard customers and Estonia the only country with a full digital identity which enables banks to onboard customers 100% using this.
-On the other hand, the UK is likely to face different challenges due to the lack of an identity document – James from Ziglu believes this is a leading contributor to the UK’s high level of financial crime.
+Countries such as Estonia and Sweden, for example, are significantly further ahead than their European counterparts.
+Sweden uses BankID to onboard customers, and Estonia is the only country with a digital identity that enables banks to fully onboard customers.
+On the flip side, the UK is likely to face additional challenges due to their lack of a government identity document.
+In fact, James from Ziglu believes the UK’s absence of a government identity document is a leading contributor to the UK’s high level of financial crime.